 The Arpeggiator in Multi Mode is very similar to the Program Mode arpeggiator.
-See page <?> in the Program Edit Mode Chapter for a full description of each arpeggiator parameter.
+See The Arpeggiator Function on page 7-56 for a full description of each arpeggiator parameter.
+In Multi Mode, the Arpeggiator works the same as in Program Mode, with a few exceptions:

-In Multi Mode, the Arpeggiator works the same as in Program Mode, except there is one arpeggiator per Zone.
-The Arpeggiator in each Zone can each have different settings, and they can be played at the same time.
-Also, in Multi Mode the Arpeggiator 1 page does not have the Tempo parameter, instead the Tempo parameter on the Multi Common page should be used.

-For Most Factory Multis and Multis made by using the Split/Layer functions, the Arp On/ Off button is only assigned to control the Arpeggiator in Zone 1.
-To assign the Arp On/Off button (or a different assignable switch) to control the Arpeggiator in other Zones, follow these steps:

-- 1. Go to the Multi Switches page and select ArpSwitch for the Switch parameter (or select a different assignable switch if desired). - 2.
+- Multi Mode can use up to 8 arpeggiators at once (one arpeggiator per Zone).
+The Arpeggiator in each Zone can each have different settings, and they can be played at the same time. - In Multi Mode the Arpeggiator 1 page does not have the Tempo parameter, instead the Tempo parameter on the Multi Common page should be used. - In Multi Mode the Arpeggiator 1 page has the Sync Type parameter, which allows you to set the arpeggiator in each Zone to sync to other arpeggiators, or sync to a Song playing from Song mode.
+When Sync Type is set to None, the arpeggiator in that Zone will start playing as soon as it is triggered.
+When Sync Type is set to AnyBeat, if there is already an arpeggiator or Song playing, the arpeggiator in that Zone will wait until the next arpeggiator note or song beat to begin playing when triggered.
+Depending on when you trigger the arpeggiator, it will sync up, but it may be on an upbeat or a downbeat. - For Most Factory Multis and Multis made by using the Split/Layer functions, the Arp On/Off button is only assigned to control the Arpeggiator in Zone 1.
+To assign the Arp On/Off button (or a different assignable switch) to control the Arpeggiator in other Zones, follow these steps: - 1.
+Go to the Multi Switches page and select ArpSwitch for the Switch parameter (or select a different assignable switch if desired). - 2.
 Use the Channel/Layer/Zone buttons to select the desired Zone. - 3.
 Set the Mode parameter to MIDI CC. - 4.
-Set the Type parameter to Toggled.
+Set the Type parameter to Toggled. - 5.
+Set the Dest parameter to 147 Arp.
+You can select this Dest setting by selecting the Dest parameter and typing in 147 followed by the Enter button. - 6.
+Set the On Value parameter to 127, and the Off Value parameter to 0. - 7.
+Lastly, set the Entry State parameter to On if you want the switch to be on by default when the Multi is selected.